 Hearty Irish Oatmeal

-1. The night before: Put the oats and water in a small saucepan and put it on the stove.
-With the help of your adult, turn the heat to high and bring to a boil.
+- The night before: put the oats and water in a small saucepan and put it on the stove.
+Turn the heat to high and bring to a boil.
 (When a liquid boils, you can tell because it starts to bubble.)

-4. In the morning: Remove the cover.
-Put the saucepan on the stove, and with the help of your adult, turn the heat to high and bring to a boil.
+- In the morning: Remove the cover.
+Put the saucepan on the stove, and turn the heat to high and bring to a boil.

 Add any of the following toppings to each serving: